 Cherry eye is a condition that affects the tear producing gland that is present under the lower eyelid pops out or prolapses.
-Cherry eye is also called prolapse nictitans gland (tear gland of the third eyelid), and is a hereditary condition that affects various dog breeds and a few cat breeds.
+Cherry eye is also called prolapse nictitans gland, or tear gland of the third eyelid, and is a hereditary condition that affects various dog breeds and a few cat breeds.
 You may notice redness and inflammation in one or both of your pet's eyes.
 You should address this with your veterinarian because Cherry eye can cause long term issues if overlooked.

 The prolapsed gland is easily seen as a bulging red mass protruding from the third eyelid.
 In some dogs, the third eyelid isn't held down very well into it's normal position.
 Patients that have one gland prolapse may later have a prolapse in the opposite eye.

 Cherry eye is more common in Boxers, Bulldogs, Beagles, Basset Hounds, Pugs, Boston Terriers, and Cocker Spaniels to name a few.
 These breeds are affected due to their facial confirmation, shape, and short muzzle.
 Cats rarely develop cherry eye, but it has been seen more in Burmese and Bombay cats.

 Prolapse of the third eyelid gland is not life threatening condition, many patients endure it for months or even years before the proper treatment.
 However the inflamed, sensitive tissue of the gland are likely to cause the pet a great deal of discomfort.
 Cherry eye is treated by a surgical procedure.
 It is important to preserve the gland and replace it to its natural position under the eyelid.